EndPointCorp/end-point-blog/2020/12/05/3d-audio-fundamentals.html.md

 ### 3D Audio with OpenAL

 [OpenAL](https://www.openal.org/) is a cross-platform 3D audio library created by Loki Software in 2000.
 It is now developed and maintained by a community of developers including Apple and Creative Technology.
-OpenAL support libraries are included with OS X and are freely available for Linux and Windows.
+OpenAL support libraries are included with macOS and are freely available for Linux and Windows.
 The library interfaces are implemented in C with bindings available for other languages.

-The OpenAL specification includes many of the spatial audio fundamentals such as panning, distance model, and doppler effect.
-The open source OpenAL-soft library extends the OpenAL spec with optional HRTF and reverb effects.
+The OpenAL specification includes many of the spatial audio fundamentals such as panning, distance model, and Doppler effect.
+The open source [OpenAL Soft](https://openal-soft.org/) library extends the OpenAL spec with optional HRTF and reverb effects.
 This library is a good place to start when integrating 3D audio in desktop applications.

 ### 3D Audio with Web Audio API